 There are two obligatory costs with any transfer of equity:

 Beyond this, there are various other fees throughout the process that arise due to the complexity of the transfer.
-For instance, “search fees” if your lender requires new searches, modification of existing mortgage or if you are taking out a new mortgage.
+For instance, “search fees” if your lender requires new searches, modification of an existing mortgage or if you are taking out a new mortgage.

-If you buy a share of the property or take a mortgage above £125,000, you will have to pay SDLT at a rate of 2% on anything above (£125,000) this threshold.
+If you buy a share of the property or take a mortgage above £125,000, you will have to pay SDLT at a rate of 2% on anything above this threshold.
 This charge may not apply in all circumstances of the transfer.
 For a detailed breakdown of cost, please contact one of our Residential Conveyancing solicitors by calling (insert number).

 The Stamp Duty Land Tax (SDLT) is paid when transferring land or property.
 A number of factors are considered to determine whether you are required to pay Stamp Duty.
 These include the type of transfer and your marital status.

 Stamp Duty only applies when you are transferring a share in the property to a partner on marriage, a civil partnership or cohabitation.
-In this situation, the Stamp Duty will only be paid if the monetary value exchanged for the property (referred to as the ‘changeable consideration’) exceeds the Stamp Duty threshold of £125,000.
-As mentioned above, you only pay Stamp Duty, at 2% and on the portion of the consideration that exceeds this threshold.
+In this situation, the Stamp Duty will only be paid if the monetary value exchanged for the property (referred to as the ‘chargeable consideration’) exceeds the Stamp Duty threshold of £125,000.
+As mentioned above, you only pay Stamp Duty at 2% and on the portion of the consideration that exceeds this threshold.

 The following are situations in which Stamp Duty is not applicable: